Granpro Itadaki Review

 • Left pinky button

-• Right pinky button
+• Right palm button

 • Right index button